 At the start of 2015, Kim worked with Ant & Dec, as Creative Director for the opening of The Brits Awards.
 He has also continued his longstanding relationship with Take That, as Artistic Director for their UK and European tours.
 In September 2015, Kim was Creative Director for the Opening Ceremony of the Rugby World Cup, setting the tone for what was to be a ground- breaking tournament.

-In 2016, Kim was Director of ‘The Sessions – A Live Re-Staging of The Beatles at Abbey Road Studios’, a striking cutting-edge, immersive show that tells the Beatles story like never done before.
+2016 saw Kim as Director of ‘The Sessions – A Live Re-Staging of The Beatles at Abbey Road Studios’, a striking cutting-edge, immersive show that tells the Beatles story like never done before.
 October 2016, saw Kim as Director of the Intimissimi On Ice show ‘One Amazing Day’, a unique ice show where opera, pop music, figure skating and fashion all merged to create a spectacular show, in the stunning setting of the Arena di Verona.
-Towards the end of the year, Kim was Creative Director for a number of projects including The Girls musical performance on Strictly Come Dancing and The Royal Variety Performance and he was Performance Director on the new upcoming Saturday night entertainment show ‘Let It Shine’, set to air on BBC1 early 2017.
+Towards the end of 2016, Kim was Performance Director on the BBC1 Saturday night entertainment show ‘Let It Shine’.